Raete/seznam/README.md

 ## Build

-The build artifacts is stored in the `dist/` directory and `index.html` is in the root file.
+The build artifacts is stored in the `dist/` folder.

 ## Website link